Continuing Education Activity

 Physostigmine is a tertiary amine and a reversible cholinergic medication most commonly used to manage and treat antimuscarinic toxicity and glaucoma.
-Physostigmine originates from the Calabar bean, widely found in the African tropics.
+Physostigmine originates from the Calabar bean, widely found in the African tropics, and is a highly toxic parasympathomimetic alkaloid.
 Although small in size, its lethality was first discovered by Sir Robert Christison in 1855.
 A few decades later, in 1863, Sir Thomas Richard Fraser wrote his thesis on the medicinal uses of physostigmine.
-From 1863 to this day, there has been extensive research performed on the applications of physostigmine, examining its use in the treatment of glaucoma to its use in the treatment of septic shock.
+Josef Pikl and Percy Lavon Julian synthesized physostigmine for the first time in 1935.
+From 1863 to this day, extensive research has been performed on the applications of physostigmine, examining its use in treating glaucoma to its use in the treatment of septic shock.

-Physostigmine salicylate has FDA approval for use in the treatment of glaucoma and the treatment of anticholinergic toxicity.
-It is useful to treat the central nervous system effects of anticholinergic toxicity due to its ability to cross the blood-brain barrier.
+Physostigmine salicylate has FDA approval for use in treating glaucoma and the treatment of anticholinergic toxicity.
+It is useful to treat the effects of anticholinergic toxicity on the central nervous system due to its ability to cross the blood-brain barrier.
 The symptoms associated with anticholinergic toxicity are delirium, tachycardia, mydriasis, urinary retention, dry skin, and ileus.

 Concerning the treatment of glaucoma, physostigmine increases the levels of acetylcholine available for the ciliary muscle of the eye to contract.
 This increase results in increased aqueous humor flow and a decrease in intraocular pressure.
 Due to its increased side effects, medications with fewer side effects are preferable for the treatment of glaucoma.